How to get a parking permit in Houston in 2026

 Types of Parking Permits for Moving in Houston

-Businesses or large-scale moves involving oversized commercial trucks may require a special commercial vehicle parking permit, especially if you are parking for more than a few hours.
+Businesses or large-scale moves involving oversized commercial trucks may need to follow commercial vehicle loading zone rules or large vehicle parking rules, especially if the truck will be parked on a public street for more than active loading and unloading.

 How to Get a Moving Parking Permit in Houston

-If you're planning a move and need to block off part of a public street in Houston, you'll need to get a moving parking permit — especially in busy neighborhoods like Downtown or Montrose.
+If you're planning a move and need to use or block off part of a public street in Houston, you may need to get a parking permit or city approval — especially in busy neighborhoods like Downtown or Montrose.
 The steps are straightforward, but it's a good idea to apply early so you don't run into delays or fines on moving day.

-Start by figuring out which permit you need:
+Start by figuring out which permit or approval you need:

 After that, gather the details for your application.
 You’ll need to provide:

-• and where you plan to park it.
+• the move’s address,date and time,type of moving truck,and where you plan to park it.

 It’s also a good idea to include contact info for the person in charge during the move.
 Including a photo of the parking area can make it easier to process your request.

-Most permits are reviewed and approved in one to three business days.
+Meter bagging requests require advance notice, and ParkHouston lists a 48-hour notice requirement for these requests.
 Still, we suggest applying at least five business days ahead of your move to leave room for any issues.
-After your permit is approved, the city will give you directions on when and where to place your signs.
-In most cases, you’ll need to put them up 24 to 48 hours before the move so neighbors have advance notice.
+After your permit is approved, the city will give you directions on how the reserved space will be marked and how the permit should be used.

 Placement and Use of the Permit